 This sounds more complicated than it is, so let us look at a simple example: driving a car along the motorway.
 Say you start driving at 8:00 AM and you want to know how far you have driven at 10:00 AM.
 We know that the only factor that determines this is the speed you were driving at.
 But it is not enough to just know your current speed at 10:00 AM, you actually need to know exactly how fast you were driving at every instant in time between 8:00 AM and 10:00 AM to calculate this.
 In this example, the distance you have driven is a stock – if you look at the dashboard in your car, you will most likely find a representation of this stock on your car’s dashboard: the mileage counter (odometer).
 On diagrams, stocks are represented by rectangles.

 Flows.
 Flows represent the rate at which the stock is changing at any given instant, they either flow into a stock (causing it to increase) or flow out of a stock (causing it to decrease).

 Source/Sink.
-Souces and sinks are stocks that lie outside of the models boundary – they are used to show that a stock is flowing from a source or into a sink that lies outside of the models boundary.
+Sources and sinks are stocks that lie outside of the model's boundary – they are used to show that a stock is flowing from a source or into a sink that lies outside of the model's boundary.
 On diagrams, sources and sinks are represented by small clouds.